 Swim gear

-If you come in the summertime, one of my absolute favorite things to do is go kayaking or paddleboarding in Seattle’s many bodies of water, set against the iconic Seattle skyline.
+If you come in the summertime, one of my absolute favorite things to do in Seattle is go kayaking or paddleboarding in the many bodies of water around the city, set against its iconic skyline.
+To be clear, the water in the Puget Sound is COLD all year round, but it can feel refreshing to take a quick dip mid-paddle, on an unusually hot summer’s day.

 Casual clothing